shiham-jamaldeen/Challenge13/README.md

 ## Description
 This application is the "back end" engine of an e-commerce site that drives possible interactions of the user from the web browser.
-The application uses `Express.js` API to use `Sequelize` to interact with a `MySQL` database.
+The application uses `Express.js` and `Sequelize` to interact with a `MySQL` database.
 You will require an API Client such as Insomnia to test the routes and the database.